WDAqua/Qanary/README.md

 # A Reference Implementation for Creating Question Answering Systems following the Qanary Methodology
 ## Qanary in a Nutshell

 Qanary is a methodology for creating Question Answering Systems it is part of the [WDAqua project](http://wdaqua.eu) where question answering systems are researched and developed.
 For all the publications related to Qanary please see the section [publications](#qanarypublications).
-Any questions related to Qanary please do not hesitate to [contact the core developers](https://github.com/WDAqua/Qanary/wiki/Who-do-I-talk-to%3F).
+W.r.t. questions, ideas or any feedback related to Qanary please do not hesitate to [contact the core developers](https://github.com/WDAqua/Qanary/wiki/Who-do-I-talk-to%3F).
 However, if you like to see a QA system built using the Qanary frameork, one of our core developers has build a complete end-to-end QA system which allows to query several RDF data stores: http://wdaqua.eu/qa.

 Please go to the [GitHub Wiki page](https://github.com/WDAqua/Qanary/wiki) of this repository to get more insights on how to use this framework, how to add new component etc.